rseah145/smw-term2/Journal_3_notes/Section A.md

 Authentication server confirms that a known user is making an access request and issues Ticket Graning Tickets (TGT)

-Ticket Granting Server confirms that a user is making an access request to a known service and issues
+Ticket Granting Server confirms that a user is making an access request to a known service and issues service tickets